-Arts and Sciences auditorium, Biological Sciences Building, Cheney International Center, Classroom Building, College of Law Building, Coe Library, Education Annex, Engineering Building, Fine Arts Building, Geology Building, Half Acre Gym, Health Science atrium, Kendall House, Old Main, Physical Sciences Building, Ross Hall, Washakie Center and the Wyoming Union.
+Arts and Sciences auditorium, Biological Sciences Building, Cheney International Center, Classroom Building, College of Business atrium, College of Law Building, Coe Library, Corbett Building, Education Annex, Engineering Building, Fine Arts Building, Geology Building, Half Acre Gym, Health Science atrium, Kendall House, Old Main, Physical Sciences Building, Ross Hall, Washakie Center, Wyoming Hall and the Wyoming Union.

-The program's sponsors are: Academic Affairs; colleges of Arts and Sciences, Education, Engineering and Applied Science, Health Sciences and Law; Ellbogen Center for Teaching and Learning; Environment and Natural Resources; Information Technology; International Programs; UW Libraries; Outreach School; International Programs; the Research Office; Residence Life and Dining Services and the School of Energy Resources.
+The program’s sponsors are: Academic Affairs; colleges of Arts and Sciences, Education, Engineering and Applied Science, Health Sciences and Law; Ellbogen Center for Teaching and Learning; Environment and Natural Resources; Information Technology; International Programs; UW Libraries; Outreach School; the Research Office; Residence Life and Dining Services; and the School of Energy Resources.